Fredorixo/lyrics-lookup/notes.md

 - Serialization was required to store the vector embeddings in MongoDB.

 - Set up cron jobs to regularly update MongoDB collection with new songs using web scraping.

+- Made use of Mean Reciprocal Rank(MRR) metric to find the accuracy of querying the target song based on its rank in the result.